salvadordf/csharp_demos/README.md

 ## CefSharpWinForms
-CefSharp browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.
+CefSharp WinForms browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.

 ## CefSharpWPF
-CefSharp browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.
+CefSharp WPF browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.

 ## WebView2WinForms
-WebView2 browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.
+WebView2 WinForms browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.

 ## WebView2WPF
+WebView2 WPF browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.

+## WebView2UWP
-WebView2 browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.
+WebView2 UWP browser similar to the MiniBrowser demo in CEF4Delphi and WebView4Delphi.